sithid/codeyou-devops-aws-challenge4/README.md

 5. **Update the `docker-compose.yml`:**

     - Add a new service for Flask.
+Name it anything you want.
     - Configure the Flask service to:
         - Build the image from the project directory.
 Here's a sample snippet to help with this, this should go in place of the `image: <image>:<tag>` line we usually use:
             ```bash